A 5-Week Course with Jill Satterfield

 Enter your email below, and you’ll be provided a link where you can download the detailed syllabus.

-Use the form below to apply for a group discount.
+Use the link below to apply for a scholarship.

-Use the form below to apply for a scholarship.
+Use the link below to apply for a scholarship.

 We offer scholarships on a case-by-case basis.
 We strive to offer our courses and other work with kindness, empathy, and respect for all.
 We are happy to provide scholarships if one is needed.
-If you would like to be considered for a scholarship, please provide the following information.
+If you would like to be considered for a scholarship, please click the button below to apply.